-Clark County is in the beginning stages of updating the plan that reflects community priorities and establishes long-term goals and priorities for land acquisition, facility development and parks management.
+The Board of County Councilors voted 3-0 on Sept.
+22, 2015, to adopt a parks plan that reflects community priorities and establishes long-term goals for land acquisition, facility development and parks management.

 The Comprehensive Parks, Recreation and Open Space Plan was last revised in 2007, when the county operated a consolidated parks department with the city of Vancouver.